wordpress-connector-for-mobilizon/connector-mobilizon/source/readme.txt

 Shortcut format with limiting the number of events to show to 3 for example: `[<wordpress-name>-events-list events-count=3]`

-Optionally, you can only show the events of one or more groups by indicatings their names: `[<wordpress-name>-events-list events-count=3 group-name="mygroup"]`
+Optionally, you can only show the events of one or more groups by indicatings their usernames: `[<wordpress-name>-events-list events-count=3 group-name="mygroup"]`
-Multiple group names have to be separated by comma: `[<wordpress-name>-events-list events-count=3 group-name="mygroup1,mygroup2,mygroup3"]`
+Multiple group usernames have to be separated by comma: `[<wordpress-name>-events-list events-count=3 group-name="mygroup1,mygroup2,mygroup3"]`
 You have to use their username, e.g. `@nosliensvivants`, and append the name of their instance if they use a different one, e.g. `@yaam_berlin@mobilize.berlin`.

 ## Screenshots